Gigi Hadid And Tyler Cameron Just Took Their First Couple’s Vacation

 Things seem to be heating up between modeling superstar Gigi Hadid and former Bachelorette contestant Tyler Cameron.
 According to Page Six, the two just entered a new phase of their relationship: going on the couple’s trip.

 According to reports, Gigi and Tyler were snapped on Thursday at a Starbucks near Lake George, New York.
 The small town is located in the picturesque Adirondacks region of the state.
-In the picture, Gigi is wearing a simple top knot bun, a white cardigan, blue biker shorts, and white sneakers.
-Tyler is also casually dressed, with a grey long sleeved shirt and blue Keds sneakers.
+In the picture, Gigi wore a simple top knot bun, a white cardigan, blue biker shorts and white sneakers.
+Tyler also dressed casually, with a gray long-sleeved shirt and blue Keds sneakers.

-A source also said that he was told that Gigi was also with “two or three girls,” in addition to her love interest.
+A source said he was told that Gigi was also with “two or three girls” in addition to her love interest.

 As previously reported by The Inquisitr, the pair first sparked dating rumors in early August, after the two were seen at a date at the exclusive Soho House in New York.
-The gossip left many Bachelorette fans were heartbroken, as Tyler had recently been on a date with Hannah Brown, this season’s Bachelorette.
+The gossip left many Bachelorette fans heartbroken, as Tyler had recently been on a date with Hannah Brown, this season’s Bachelorette.

 Though the pair seem to be ready to take their relationship to the next level, reports are suggesting that Gigi may still be feeling some trepidation about jumping into a new relationship after still hurting from her breakup with ex One Direction boy-bander Zayn Malik.
-The two dated on and off for several years, starting in November 2015.
+The two dated on-and-off for several years, starting in November 2015.

 “Gigi has been really hesitant about getting serious with him.
 She feels she just ended a long-term relationship and wants to strictly have fun right now,” a close friend of the supermodel told Elle.